abagayev/stop-russia/automation/vultr/README.md

 ### How it works

-Script creates instances in random active region and setup everything for bombardier.
+Script creates instances in random active Asia-Pacific region and setup everything for bombardier.

 Instance is running with random password (you'll be able to get it from admin panel), also cheapest plan is used (5 usd month).